 2. Check your credit.
 Even if you’re not trying to move immediately, find out where you stand and plan how you can improve your purchasing power.
-Understand your credit score1; if it’s not that great, find out how to improve your credit2 (tip: it’s not that hard, and it’s really rewarding).
+Check and understand your credit score; if it’s not that great, find out how to improve your credit (tip: it’s not that hard, and it’s really rewarding).

 3. Plan for your down payment.
 Boost your saving strategy.
 A little corner-cutting now can save you big money in interest later!
 Explore additional options for your down payment — say, tap your 401K, and don’t be too proud to consider a loan from your loved ones.

-Pro tip: You don’t have to wait until step 5 to find your REALTOR(r).
-In fact, a good agent can help you with every step of your homebuying journey - answering your questions, asking questions you didn’t know you needed to ask, and getting to know you so your home search has the best chance of success.
+Pro tip: You don’t have to wait until step 5 to find a REALTOR®.
+In fact, a good agent can help you with every step of your homebuying journey — answering your questions, asking questions you didn’t know you needed to ask, and getting to know you so your home search has the best chance of success.

 Does the new year hold your first set of keys?
-Give me a call and I’ll help you get started with a no-obligation appointment.
+Contact me and I’ll help you get started with a no-obligation appointment.